 This section summarizes the operating and measurement conditions, and the DC and AC characteristics of the device.
-The parameters in the DC and AC Characteristic tables that follow are derived from tests performed under the Measure-
+The parameters in the DC and AC Characteristic tables that follow are derived from tests performed under the Measurement Conditions summarized in the relevant tables.
+Designers should check that the operating conditions in their circuit match the measurement conditions when relying on the quoted parameters.